 HAWAII VOLCANIC-ROCK AQUIFER STUDY ó Water Availability and Use Science Program, Regional Groundwater Availability Studies

 The volcanic-rock aquifers in Hawaii constitute one of the principal aquifers in the United States.
 The Hawaii aquifers supply water to 1.36 million residents, diverse industries, and a large component of the U.S. military in the Pacific.

 The aquifers of individual Hawaiian Islands are isolated by sea water and have limited capacity.
 Fresh groundwater resources in Hawaii are therefore particularly vulnerable to impacts from human activity and climate change.

-As part of an effort to assess the Nationís groundwater resources, the USGS Groundwater Resources Program (GWRP) is conducting a four-year study (2012-2016) of groundwater resources in Hawaii Volcanic-Rock Aquifers.
+As part of an effort to assess the Nationís groundwater resources, the USGS Water Availability and Use Science Program (WAUSP) is conducting a multi-year study (beginning in 2012) of groundwater resources in Hawaii Volcanic-Rock Aquifers.
 Objectives of this study are to:

 [References: Oki and others (1999), Reilly and others (2008), U.S. Census Bureau (2011)]